gallochris/evdev-byc/pages/2025-college-football/teams/[teams].md

 />
 {/each}

-SP+, calculated by [Bill Connelly](https://bsky.app/profile/espnbillc.bsky.social), is a tempo- and opponent-adjusted measure of college football efficiency.
+SP+, calculated by [Bill Connelly](https://bsky.app/profile/espnbillc.bsky.social), is a tempo-and-opponent-adjusted measure of college football efficiency.
 These are the preseason ratings based on returning production, recent recruiting, and recent history.
 The percentile for the team is computed across the ratings for all 136 FBS teams for the 2025 season.

 ```sql team_sched